CJ-SPT/LEGACY-SPT-RELEASES/README.md

 # Why trust this?

 This is a safe means of installation, I am a well known [mod developer](https://hub.sp-tarkov.com/files/user-file-list/37201-dirtbikercj/) in the SPT community.
-I also develop the SPT assembly tool, and am listed as an offical SPT developer.
+I also develop the SPT assembly tool, and am listed as an official SPT developer.
 Always do your due dilligence in researching what/who you download from on the internet.

 # Code of Conduct
 - You are *NOT* to ask for support in the SPT discord while running this version of SPT.